 Silver service has been around for hundreds of years, but unless you’ve eaten at high-end restaurants, stayed in the best hotels or worked in wealthy homes, you may not have experienced silver service dining.
-Historically, upper class British people have admired and respected silver service and this has become the bar set for dining across the globe.
+Historically, upper-class British people have admired and respected silver service and this has become the bar set for dining across the globe.

 Silver service originates from the 17th and 18th century.
 On Sunday the normal wait staff in a private home would be given the day off, so the butler would be asked to step in to serve the food to the family.
 The butler would walk around the table, serving the family or guests from his platter directly onto their plates.
-This service style became very popular in high end restaurants and 5* hotels in the modern day.
-Those who wish to work in luxury homes, 5* hotels, high end restaurants, chalets and yachts require silver service skills, so being familiar with silver service etiquette is vital.
+This service style became very popular in high end restaurants and 5* hotels in the modern-day.
+Those who wish to work in luxury homes, 5* hotels, high-end restaurants, chalets and yachts require silver service skills, so being familiar with silver service etiquette is vital.

 The Basics of Silver Service Etiquette

 Silver service is a method of food service that’s performed from the left side.
-In France this service is known as ‘service à l’Anglais’, or English service.
-The guest to the host or principal is served first, as they’re typically the most prominent guest of the principal.
+In France, this service is known as ‘service à l’Anglais’, or English service.
+The guest to the host or principal is served first, as they are typically the most prominent guest of the principal.
 Service continues clockwise so staff don’t bump into other servers.
 Plates and glasses are cleared from the right, and glasses are stacked in a diagonal line to the right, with wine served in order by course and water glasses in front.

 Silver service tends to be easier for a right-handed waiter.
 You stand behind the guest to their left side, holding and supporting the silverware with your left hand and serving the food with your right hand.
 This technique requires a great deal of practice and dexterity.
 You should practice whenever you can to keep these skills refreshed, especially if you are not actively serving as part of your daily duties.

-Silver Service Etiquette: Additional Rules and Guidelines
+Silver Service Etiquette: Service, Courses and Drinks

 - Plates are served from the left and cleared from the right side.
 This makes the guests feel less enclosed.
 Use your right hand to clear a used plate, and the left hand to slide in a fresh plate.
 The only exception to this is if there is an object on the right side, such as a sherry glass or if the guest is obstructing the way physically (perhaps leaning).
 In this case do not lean across the guest, and simply remove plates from the left side.